 As high as practicable, but within 400 mm of the upper extremity of the vehicle.

 6.21.5.
-Visibility
+Geometric visibility

 The conspicuity marking shall be considered visible, if at least 70 per cent of the illuminating surface of the installed marking is visible when viewed by an observer positioned at any point within the observation planes defined below:

 6.21.5.1.
-For rear and front conspicuity markings (see Annex 11, Figures 1a and 1b) the observation plane is perpendicular to the longitudinal axis of the vehicle situated 25 m from the extreme end of the vehicle and bounded by:
+For rear and front conspicuity markings (see Figures A11-I and A11-II) the observation plane is perpendicular to the longitudinal axis of the vehicle situated 25 m from the extreme end of the vehicle and bounded by:

 6.21.5.1.1.
 In height, by two horizontal planes 1 m and 3.0 m respectively above the ground;